-In Year 9 you are encouraged to think seriously and practically about your future career plans.
+In Year 9, you are encouraged to start considering your future career plans and options.
 You will make your choice of GCSE subjects in line with the National Curriculum and, therefore, will be continuing studies across a broad spectrum of subjects, which keep open a wide range of career options.
-All students in Year 9 are encouraged to visit the Careers Department to use the Careers Library and relevant computer programmes such as New Kudos to research career ideas.
-This will help to ensure that you choose the relevant GCSE subjects.
+All Year 9 students will be offered information, advice and guidance from our Career Advisers on how to choose GCSE options and will have the opportunity to explore career ideas through the use of relevant computer programmes such as Kudos.

 Throughout Key Stage 4 you will receive ongoing careers information, advice and guidance from the Careers Department to help you plan for your future.
 We have a team of professionally qualified Career Advisers and a dedicated Work Experience Co-ordinator to assist you at all times.
-In Year 10, students will be involved in the "Be Real Game" and learn more about the world of work and managing finances.
+In Year 10, students will participate in career activities to learn more about the world of work and managing finances.

-During Year 11, Careers Advisers will help you make informed decisions on what to do post-16, be it to continue into the Associated Sixth Form, go to college or do an apprenticeship, and every student will have an individual careers guidance interview.
-At the end of Year 11 there will be the opportunity to do work experience.
-We will assist you in finding a placement and help you prepare for this opportunity to ensure that you gain a relevant insight into the world of work.

-You can use the facilities of the Careers Department at any time and we are open daily from 8.30am to 5.00pm.
-We organise careers events and regularly invite employers and guest speakers in to talk to students about different courses and careers opportunities.
+During Year 11, Careers Advisers will help you make informed decisions on what to do post-16, be that to continue into the Associated Sixth Form, go to college or apply for an apprenticeship, and every student will have individual careers guidance appointments.
+We offer the opportunity to do work experience and will assist you in finding a placement and help you prepare for this opportunity to ensure that you gain a relevant insight into the world of work.
+You can visit the Careers Department at any time as we are open daily from 8.30am to 5.00pm.
+We organise careers events and regularly invite employers and guest speakers in to talk to students about different courses and career opportunities.